rnowling/rnowling.github.io/_posts/2016-11-19-leapfrog-global-error.md

 The $$\sin(\omega \hat{t} + \phi)$$ term explains the periodic behavior we observed, while the $$\hat{t}$$ coefficient explains the linear scaling of the amplitudes we observed.

-Next, we empirically validated the order of the scaling of $$E_{\hat{t}}$$ with respect to the timestep $$\Delta t$$.
+Next, we empirically validated the order of the scaling of $$E_{\hat{t}}$$ with respect to the time step $$\Delta t$$.
 We ran simulations of the harmonic oscillator model for 100 seconds, but with a range of timesteps and number of steps.
 We found the maximum global truncation error for the positions and velocities from each simulation.
 The resulting data is reproduced here:

 | Step size | Steps | Max Position Error | Max Velocity Error |
 |:---------:|:-----:|:----------------------:|:----------------------:|